OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-05-31-oea-monthly-newsletter.md

 ##### Data Analytics and AI
 OEA officially published a new open-source package to support education systems in developing predictive models of Chronic Absenteeism.
 Working with Fresno Unified
-School District and Kwantum Analytics, the package includes Use Case Documentation that combines prior research and the application of principles of responsible AI to the project, data pipelines, data visualization concepts, and the tools to deploy this type of predictive model.
+School District and Kwantum Analytics, the <a href="https://github.com/microsoft/OpenEduAnalytics/tree/main/packages/Chronic_Absenteeism" target="_blank">package </a> includes Use Case Documentation that combines prior research and the application of principles of responsible AI to the project, data pipelines, data visualization concepts, and the tools to deploy this type of predictive model.
 Other education systems and partners are welcome to use these technical assets to address challenges of absenteeism in their schools.

-We have published Microsoft’s School Transformation Survey (STS) as an OEA module, where STS data can be ingested into an OEA Azure data lake and used in analytics as part of education use cases to help schools begin their education transformation and to measure their progress.
+We have published Microsoft’s School Transformation Survey (STS) as an <a href="https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_School_Transformation_Survey" target="_blank">OEA module </a>, where STS data can be ingested into an OEA Azure data lake and used in analytics as part of education use cases to help schools begin their education transformation and to measure their progress.
 The School Transformation Survey is a free, self-hosted survey that measures the perceptions of educators and leaders on the current state of innovative teaching practices in their schools or classrooms.
 It is a self-review and serves as an important first step in raising awareness of each school’s current state of transformation.